Jacobson Institute for Innovation in Education

 In this program, teachers are immersed in early math content, develop their understanding of children's thinking, engage in pedagogical practices to support learning, and view themselves as capable math teachers.
 The Institute recognizes the particular importance of early numeracy and is excited to team up with experienced educators to deliver these experiences.

 The Institute sponsored a group of 40 teachers in 2018-19, the inaugural year for this program.
-For 2019-2020, the Institute has partnered with Des Moines Public Schools to deliver this program for DMPS teachers.
-For 2020-21, the Institute is continuing its partnership with Des Moines Public Schools and also including an at-large teacher workshop.
+For 2020-21, the workshops were canceled due to Covid-19; however, they will resume through a continued partnership with Des Moines Public Schools in 2021, including an at-large teacher workshop.
 These workshops have allowed almost 200 Iowa teachers to participate in Early Math Learning professional development.